Man speaking on a phone beside a laptop in an office.

 • pâtissier/pâtissière (pastry chef)

-• serveur/serveuse (waiter/waitress)
+• serveur/serveuse (server or waiter/waitress)

-Business & Other Fields
+Business and Other Fields

 • architecte (architect)